neighbor983/machine_learning_assignment_one/README.md

 | 1 | 2 | 0.5 |

 Model Y as a linear function of X1and X2.
 Assume that the learning rate is 0.01, and initial values of the parameters are [1, 1, 1].
-a.
-Illustrate gradient descent algorithm by updating the parameters 3 iterations.
+1. Illustrate gradient descent algorithm by updating the parameters 3 iterations.
-b.
-Code and run the algorithm till convergence.
+2. Code and run the algorithm till convergence.

 You must submit the following
 1. Source code
 2. Output – Initial and final values of parameters; regression line and data; plots of J